 The minimally invasive procedure is performed by urologist J. Kellogg Parsons, MD, a national leader in the treatment, who is actively researching ways to improve its effectiveness.

 Read a Q&A on cryotherapy with Dr. Parsons.

-Cryotherapy, or cryosurgery as it is sometimes called, is a treatment freezes and destroys prostate cancer cells.
-During the procedure, needles containing liquid nitrogen or argon gas are inserted in the prostate.
-Ultrasound or MRI is used to guide the needles directly to the tumor and monitor the freezing of the cancerous cells, thus limiting damage to nearby healthy tissue.
+Cryotherapy, or cryosurgery as it is sometimes called, is a treatment that involves freezing cancer cells and cutting off their blood supply.
+During the procedure, needles containing a liquid gas are inserted through the skin under the scrotum into the prostate.
+Ultrasound and MRI guide the needles directly to the tumor and monitor freezing of cancerous cells, thus limiting damage to nearby healthy tissue.

 - It can be repeated